patrick-church/Building-and-Managing-a-Relational-Database/README.md

-Using SQL, create and manage a relational database containing numerous months of sales data
+Created and manage a relational database containing numerous months of sales data using SQL.
 -	Wrote a class that creates database tables and loads sales datasets into their respective tables
--	Implemented data-cleaning procedures through error-handling to ensure accurate querying Constructed queries to identify patterns in the data
+-	Implemented data-cleaning procedures through error-handling to ensure accurate querying
+- Constructed queries to identify patterns in the data